molleraj/MetaCRAST/README.md

 # Examples

-Sample query sequences are included in MetaCRAST/query.
-Here is sample usage:
+Sample query sequences are included in `MetaCRAST/query`.

 Here is how you can use the included simulated metagenome to test MetaCRAST:

+`MetaCRAST -p query/AMDquery.fa -i data/simAMDmetagenome-600-454.fasta -o test -d 3 -l 60 -c 0.9 -a 0.9`

+See installation notes for more details about this test.

 # Issues